brikis98/yevgeniy-brikman-homepage/_posts/2014-05-22-thinking-fast-and-slow.md

 A wonderful read that gives a peek into the way people think and make decisions.

-The book describes the two ways the mind can work: a "system 1" that reacts automatically, quickly, and with no control (e.g. reading text, solving 2+2) and a "system 2" that is slower, more methodical, and requires effort (e.g. solving a logic puzzle, calculating 27\*34).
+The book describes the two ways the mind can work:

+- **System 1**: Reacts automatically, quickly, and with no control (e.g. reading text, solving 2+2).
+- **System 2**: Slower, more methodical, and requires effort (e.g. solving a logic puzzle, calculating 27\*34).

 We assume that we make most decisions via system 2, but the reality is that we're all lazy, and rely on system 1 far more often.
-This isn't always bad - in fact, system 1 usually does just fine - but there are many cases where we can go astray.
+This isn't always bad—system 1 usually does just fine—but there are many cases where we can go astray.

-These include heuristics and biases that everyone should be aware of: anchoring effects, availability bias, substitution, loss aversion, framing, and sunk cost fallacy.
+These include heuristics and biases that everyone should be aware of:

+- Anchoring effects
+- Availability bias
+- Substitution
+- Loss aversion
+- Framing
+- Sunk cost fallacy

 ## Quotes